 - Maintain a healthy weight.
-If your current weight is healthy, work to maintain it by exercising most days of the week.
+If your current weight is healthy, work to maintain it by choosing a healthy diet and exercising most days of the week.
 If you need to lose weight, add more exercise and reduce the number of calories you eat each day.
 Ask your doctor for help creating a plan for healthy weight loss.

 Talk to your doctor about increased risk of prostate cancer.
-Men with a high risk of prostate cancer may consider medications or other treatments to reduce their risk.
+If you have a very high risk of prostate cancer, you and your doctor may consider medications or other treatments to reduce the risk.
 Some studies suggest that taking 5-alpha reductase inhibitors, including finasteride (Propecia, Proscar) and dutasteride (Avodart), may reduce the overall risk of developing prostate cancer.
-These drugs are used to control prostate gland enlargement and hair loss in men.
+These drugs are used to control prostate gland enlargement and hair loss.

 Screening for prostate cancer